osmandapp/docs/content/osmand/personal/profiles.md

 ## Profile configuration

+{% default %}

 This section contains all the settings related to the appearance, navigation settings, map rendering, configure menu, and screen of a profile.

 {% note %}
 All settings affect the selected application profile only.
 {% endnote %}

+{% enddefault %}

 {% android %}

+This section contains all the settings related to the appearance, navigation settings, map rendering, configure menu, and screen of a profile.

+{% note %}
+All settings affect the selected application profile only.
+{% endnote %}

 ![Profiles Settings Android](/assets/images/personal/profiles/profile_settings_menu_android.png)

 {% endandroid %}

 {% ios %}

+This section contains all the settings related to the appearance, navigation settings, map rendering, configure menu, and screen of a profile.

+{% note %}
+All settings affect the selected application profile only.
+{% endnote %}

 ![Profiles Settings iOS](/assets/images/personal/profiles/profile_settings_menu_ios.png)